 Anyway, I suddenly realised that I was completely distracted from fishing and had long forgotten about my float, instead revelling in sharing my sandwiches with Kenneth (the rat).
 I thought I’d better give a glance in that general direction just in case.

 The way water appears changes constantly and encompasses seemingly infinite variations and fluctuations, a constant interplay between subtle and gross, stillness and motion.
-Sometimes however, you just know that big fish are lurking about, you can feel it.
+Sometimes however, you just know that big fish are lurking about – you can feel it.
 This was one of those times.
 As I scanned the surface, the water around my float looked to be just too flat somehow and it immediately caught my attention, my weariness leaving me as my senses geared up a notch.
 Kenneth, who obviously sensed trouble ahead, hurriedly absconded to the nearest hole clutching a piece of bread.
-A large patch of bubbles appeared around my float and plopped lazily on the surface and I thought I saw it twitch.
+A large patch of bubbles appeared and plopped lazily on the surface and I thought I saw my float twitch.
 I blinked and by the time my blink was over, my float was gone.
-At first I thought it was a mirage, a trick of light and water, or perhaps I was now simply looking in the wrong place.
+At first I thought it was a mirage, a trick of light and water, or perhaps I was simply looking in the wrong place.

 The next thing I knew I was clutching on to my rod, now hooped right over in a severe arc and connected to a fish that was most definitely not a Tench.
 I hung on tight as the thing I was attached to powered off in a surge out toward the snags.
 I was using 6lb line and my little Mitchel reel was whirring dramatically, not a sound that I was used to at that point in my career.
 I could feel the violent curve of the rod all the way down through the cork handle and suddenly I was absolutely wide awake.